 - Cliff areas

-COASTAL HINTERLAND: the land that extends landward of the coast and which is not influenced by coastal processes.
+COASTAL HINTERLAND: the land that extends landward from the coast and which is not influenced by coastal processes.

 COASTLINE: Technically the line that forms the boundary between the COAST and SHORE, i. e. the foot of cliff or the foot of the dunes.
 Commonly, the line that forms the boundary between the land and the water.